paulkienitz/Lugi/README.md

 In the case of the web target, the actual IO does not go through stdio at all, but through JavaScript functions.

 Each target platform has a subdirectory in the source archive, but these do not contain any .c or .h source files.
-They only contain makefiles or scripts for building an executable for that target.
+They just contain makefiles or scripts for building an executable for that target, and a resulting executable.
 In some cases, more than one compiler is supported.

 * The unix folder has simple shell scripts to build with gcc, with clang, or with tcc.